Alu Alkhanov

 Alu Dadashevich Alkhanov (Алу Дадашевич Алханов; born 20 January 1957) is a Russian politician and the former president of Russia's Chechen Republic.
 He is a career police officer who fought within the ranks of the Russian Armed Forces during the First Chechen War.
 He was elected as president on 30 August 2004.
-On 15 February 2007, Russian President Vladimir Putin dismissed Alkhanov as the Chechen President and appointed him a Deputy Justice Minister of Russia.
+On 15 February 2007, Russian president Vladimir Putin dismissed Alkhanov as Chechen president and appointed him a Deputy Justice Minister of Russia.

 Biography

 Born in Taldykorgan Province, Kazakhstan, Alkhanov joined the Soviet Armed Forces on leaving school.
 He joined the Soviet Militsiya service in 1983, graduating from the transport police school in Mogilev (now in Belarus).
 He went on to the High Police School in Rostov-on-Don before becoming Deputy Head of the North Caucasus Transport Department of the former Chechen-Ingushetia government in Grozny in 1992.
 He was later promoted to head the department, a post which he held until 1997.

 When the First Chechen War broke out in 1994, Alkhanov supported the Russian side against the separatists.
 He was decorated with the Order of Courage for his actions during the separatists' assault on Grozny in 1996.
 In April 2003, he was appointed Interior Minister of Chechnya in the government of Akhmad Kadyrov and was made a Major General of the Chechen police.
 When Kadyrov was assassinated on 9 May 2004, Akhnanov became the favoured candidate of the Russian government.